 Travel Restrictions to India – What you Need to Know

-At the current time, international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with a number of countries.
+Although the second wave of Covid-19 has now subsided, at the current time, international flights to India have still not resumed, with the exception of those operating under air-bubble agreements with a number of countries.
 However, these air-bubble arrangements include international flights to a large number of countries, and many people are still entering India, so, the question is – can you travel to India now?

 Remember: As well as the advice below, you’ll also need to check if you’re allowed to leave your own country and if you’ll be able to return from India.